caiogondim/caiogondim.com/_posts/2017-08-10-js-native-face-detection.md

   ></iframe>
 </div>

-Face detection was possible before on the web using 3rd party libraries like [Tracking.js](https://trackingjs.com/), but without hardware acceleration **and** sharing the same thread for user interaction and object detection can make the experience a bit janky.
+Face detection was already possible on the web through 3rd party libraries like [Tracking.js](https://trackingjs.com/).
+But sharing the same thread for user interaction **and** object detection plus the lack of hardware acceleration makes the experience a bit janky.

 The `FaceDetector` is part of the
 [Shape Detection API](https://wicg.github.io/shape-detection-api/#face-detection-api), currently on the [Web Incubator CG](https://github.com/WICG/shape-detection-api).
-It’s hardware accelerated, uses specialized OS calls when available and don’t use the main thread.
+It’s hardware accelerated, uses specialized OS calls when available and doesn't run on the main thread.

 ###### Enabling the API